levist7/levist7/README.md

 <p align="center"><em>Thanks for checking out my github!</em></p>

-With coding and data experience in research and engineering activities, I am in a transition to a role related to data science, cloud computing or software development.
+With coding and data experience in research and engineering activities, I am in a transition to a role related to data science, cloud computing, software development.

 ## Repo to Checkout 🧐